DeebotUniverse/docs/docs/advanced/mqtt/json/commands/stats.md

 ## `getStats`

-Command to get information's about the last or ongoing cleaning job
+Command to get information about the last or ongoing cleaning job

 ### Request